-The most common – but unfortunately also most serious - type of cancer in the pancreas is denoted pancreatic ductal adenoarcinoma.
+The most common – but unfortunately also most serious – type of cancer in the pancreas is denoted pancreatic ductal adenoarcinoma.
 In this project, we aim at identifying and examining new molecular markers for this tumor type.
 The goal is to obtain a better understanding of how pancreatic ductal adenoarcinomas arise and grow.
 We have isolated the tumor cells by laser microdissection and analyzed them for mutations in the genes KRAS, BRAF and EGFR.
 We have also investigated markers of angiogenesis in this cancer form, and analyzed the expression pattern of the postulated stem cell markers CD133 and CD44 in normal and cancerous pancreatic tissue.
-Currently we are working on how the genes ABO and CEL may be implicated in pancreatic cancer.
+Currently, we are working on how the genes ABO (determining blood type) and CEL (encoding a digestive enzyme) may be implicated in pancreatic cancer.

 CD133 expression (brown) in normal pancreatic tissue.